-- 1. Remove the oil filler cap, and wipe the dipstick clean. - 2.
-Insert and remove the dipstick without screwing it into the filler neck.
+- 1. Remove the oil filler cap, and wipe the dipstick clean. - Insert and remove the dipstick without screwing it into the filler neck.
 Check the oil level shown on the dipstick.

-- 3. If the oil level is low, add oil to reach the upper limit mark on the dipstick.
+- If the oil level is low, add the recommended oil (see page 45) to reach the upper limit mark on the dipstick.
 Do not overfill. - 4.
 After checking the engine oil level, screw in the filler cap/dipstick securely.